 Candidacy is confirmed on the Application for Candidacy for Doctoral Degree (or the degree program's version of this form).
 This form also specifies a departmentally approved program of study to fulfill degree requirements, including required course work, language requirements, teaching requirements, dissertation (final project and public lecture-demonstration for D.M.A.), and university oral examination (for other doctoral degrees).
 The degree program should confirm at this point that the student’s program will meet all university and degree program requirements.

 Prior to candidacy, at least 3 units of course work must be taken with each of four Stanford faculty members.
-To reiterate, however, a student will only be admitted to candidacy if, in addition to the student fulfilling departmental prerequisites, the faculty makes the judgment that the student has the potential to successfully complete the requirements of the degree program.
+To reiterate, however, a student will only be admitted to candidacy if, in addition to the student fulfilling programmatic prerequisites, the faculty makes the judgment that the student has the potential to successfully complete the requirements of the degree program.

 If the doctoral student is pursuing a minor, approval by the degree program awarding the minor is also required on the Application for Candidacy.